VIO v4 Admin Portal - User Guide

 12. Settlement

-Financial settlement and cross-tenant voucher billing: summary cards at the top, then four main tabs (English UI) — Platform Fees, Receivable Details, Payable Details, and Invoices — plus optional date-range filtering on the summary data.
+Financial settlement and cross-tenant voucher billing: summary cards at the top, then main tabs (English UI) — Platform Fees, Receivable Details, Payable Details, Invoices, and (when the E-Commerce module is enabled) Product Settlement — plus optional date-range filtering on the summary data.

 How to use:

-2. Review platform fees, maintenance charges, variable fees, and cross-tenant marketing fees in the Platform Fees tab
+- Review platform fees, subscription charges, variable fees, and cross-tenant marketing fees in the Platform Fees tab

 Platform Fees Tab